DSR-RHIT/creating-reproducible-reports/resources/downloads/readme.md

 - Click the file name
 - Right-click Raw --> Save link as...
-- Save the CSV files to the *data* directory
+- Save the CSV files to your workshop *data* directory
-- Save the PNG file to the *reports* directory
+- Save the PNG file to your workshop *resources* directory

 ---